 • 3 credits Developmental Psychology/Human Development.
 Course(s) should address development across the lifespan and may be taken in 1 or more courses.

-• 3 credits Abnormal Psychology
+• 3 credits of Psychopathology / Abnormal Psychology

 Students with previous occupational therapy experience or courses are not exempt from satisfying all admission requirements and completing all courses in the BS/MS degree program.